IP-CAM/opencart-logstore_xapi/README.md

     // institutions are problematic because they are entered manually and invoiced in a way that OpenCart knows nothing about.
   // How many people received or used a certain discount
     // coupon_history - order_id / coupon - name
+  // Average number of months a student pays for the institute subscription before they cancel it [50% likelihood]
+    // on cancel event, include how long they had it in the statement

 - order_product > product_to_category > id, category_description: name (academic discipline)
   - contextActivities grouping